Transperth

 In 1903, the first private bus operator began, operating routes from Victoria Park to the Perth central business district (CBD).
 Trams in Fremantle begin operating in 1905 and were abolished in 1952.
 The first diesel railcars, the WAGR ADG class, enter service on 28 November 1954, replacing steam locomotives.
 This allowed for shorter stop spacings, leading to the opening of seven new railway stations on that date.[1]

 On 15 January 1958, the Metropolitan Transport Trust (MTT) was formed, and begun to acquire the various private bus operators in Perth.
 The MTT also operated Perth's ferry services.
 Perth's last tram ran in 1958 as well.
 By 5 October 1968, suburban rail services were fully operated by diesel railcars.
 In the late-1960s, the Midland line was converted from narrow gauge to dual gauge, allowing standard gauge trains to travel from the eastern states to East Perth railway station.
 The gauge conversion necessitated the rebuild of several stations and bridges along the Midland line.
 In 1969, the last trolleybuses in Perth ran.
 The management of Perth's public transport was integrated into a single body in 1974 when the MTT took over the management of Perth's suburban rail services from WAGR.
 The MTT contracted out the operations of the suburban rail services back to WAGR.[1]
-Throughout the 1970s, bus stations opened across the Perth metropolitan region, starting with Morley bus station in August 1972 and Wellington Street bus station in March 1973.[2]
+Throughout the 1970s, bus stations opened across the Perth metropolitan region, starting with Morley bus station (now Galleria bus station) in August 1972 and Wellington Street bus station in March 1973.[2]

 The operation of Transperth services underwent a reorganisation in the mid-1990s, with bus and ferry operations contracted out to private operators.
 Responsibility for managing the system was transferred to the Department of Transport.
 The Transperth brand was also transferred to the Department of Transport, with the brand to be used by all the companies which were to operate services under contract.
 The MTT adopted the trading name MetroBus on 14 February 1995.
 The operation of the ferries was transferred to Captain Cook Cruises in February 1995.
 It was initially planned that MetroBus would compete with the private sector for contracts, and it was successful in bidding for the Joondalup North, Armadale South and Perth CATs contracts in 1995 and 1996 whilst several other contracts were awarded to the private sector.
 The government later announced that it would withdraw MetroBus from operating and it would tender out the remaining contract areas.
 MetroBus ceased operating bus services on 4 July 1998.[2][3]